-The message displayed should be visible and legible to the motorist at a minimum distance of 900 ft. on approach to the signs.
-All messages should be cycled so that two message cycles are displayed to a driver while approaching the sign from 900 ft. at 55 mph.
+The message displayed shall be visible and legible to the motorist at a minimum distance of 900 ft. on approach to the signs.
+All messages shall be cycled so that two message cycles are displayed to a driver while approaching the sign from 900 ft. at 55 mph.

-The CMS units may be used:
+The PCMS units shall be used as indicated below:

-- To supplement conventional traffic control devices in construction work areas and should be placed approximately 500 to 800 ft. in advance of potential traffic problems, or - 2.
+- 1. To supplement conventional traffic control devices in construction work areas and shall be placed approximately 500 to 800 ft. in advance of potential traffic problems, or - 2.
 0.5 to 2 miles in advance of complex traffic control schemes that require new and/or unusual traffic patterns for the motorists.

-A CMS is required for night time work that takes place within 4 ft. of the traveled way.
+A PCMS is required for night time work that takes place within 4 ft. of the traveled way.